 I found that taking the time to record my screen while I’m using the new feature, grab a few screenshots of the most important UI elements, and adding that at the top of the pull request description greatly increased both the quantity and the diversity of the feedback I received, which resulted in a better feature.

-There are people in any team that may not have the time, will or technical background to review code, but anyone can watch a short video and contribute some feedback.
+There are people in any team that may not have the time, will or technical background to review code, but anyone can watch a short video and comment.

 Doing this also gives more context to my fellow developers doing the actual code review.